FL-ECHE/PeprMint_Pipeline_nonredundant/README.md

 1. Set parameters and options in a configuration file

-2. Run a `python peprmint-dataset` command in the terminal
+2. Run `python peprmint-dataset.py` command in the terminal